clarkritchie/1pw-github-secrets/GITHUB-PAT.md

 2. Click _Developer Settings_ then _Personal Access Tokens > Fine Grained Tokens_.

-3. Resource Owner is Blueboard.
+3. The default "Resource Owner" is yourself, change this to **Blueboard** -- i.e. you are creating a token to aceess Blueboard's GitHub account.

-4. If you are not a GitHub Administrator, you must enter a small form to request that a PAT be permitted.
-GitHub Administrator will then have to approve it under _Blueboard > Personal access tokens > Pending requests_.
+Note that if you are not a GitHub Administrator, you must enter a small form to request that your PAT be permitted to be used.
+A GitHub Administrator will then have to manually approve that request under _Blueboard > Personal access tokens > Pending requests_.

 5. Add the repos you need access to, e.g.